rbcer17/ananke-test-rst-fore/README.md

 # ananke-test-rst-fore
-Ananke theme created from blogdown, synched to github and then synched to forestry cms
+Ananke theme created from blogdown, synced to github and then synced to forestry cms downloaded locally and synced again